-- SSA (special support assistant) literacy support (Mrs Cooper)
+- SSA (special support assistant) literacy, phonics and spelling support (Mrs Cooper)

-- Maths Recovery (Mrs Kousar and Miss Parnell)
+- Maths 'keep up' (Mrs Kousar, Mrs Richards and Miss Parnell)

-Every half term, through our pupil progress meetings, class teachers discuss the progress of all children with the headteacher (Mrs Marsh) and deputy headteacher/SENdCo (Miss Parnell, who has achieved the PgCert National Award for SEN Coordination).
+Every half term, through our pupil review meetings, class teachers discuss the progress of all children with the deputy headteacher, Miss Parnell.
+Miss Parnell and Mrs Goodwin share the SENDCo role and both have achieved the PgCert National Award for SEN Coordination.
 During this meeting the HD provision is reviewed and evaluated so that plans can be made for the next half term dependent on the needs of the individuals/groups.

-Class teachers will work with parents/carers and children with SEN to decide on the desired outcomes (‘What do I want to be able to do in…?’) and the steps to success (‘What do I need to do?; ‘Who will help me?’) ; review and next steps are also built into this process (‘How did I do?; ‘What’s next?).
+Class teachers will work with parents/carers and children with SENd to decide on the desired outcomes (‘What do I want to be able to do in…?’) and the steps to success (‘What do I need to do?
+‘Who will help me?’); review and next steps are also built into this process (‘How did I do?
+‘What’s next?).

 Staff are supported with relevant training and professional development and we have access to a range of external agencies and professionals who can give us advice and guidance, assess individual children and make recommendations for future support: for example Speech and Language; Educational Psychology, School Nurse and Pupil Support Services.
-If this is appropriate we will make a referral with your support and consent to the most appropriate agency.
-We may also consider completing a CAF (Common Assessment Framework) to support the family as well as the child where a multi-agency approach is beneficial.
+If this is appropriate, we will consult with and make a referral, with your support and consent, to the most appropriate agency.
+We may also consider completing an EHA (Early Help Assessment) to support the family as well as the child where a multi-agency approach is beneficial.

-If a child has very complex SEN needs which require a more intensive level of specialist help that cannot be met from the resources available to our school we would consider asking the local authority for an Education, Health and Care (EHC) needs assessment.
+If a child has very complex SENd needs which require a more intensive level of specialist help that cannot be met from the resources available to our school we would consider asking the local authority for an Education, Health and Care (EHC) needs assessment.
 This assessment could lead to your child getting an EHC plan.
-An EHC plan brings your child’s education, health and social care needs into a single, legal document (previously known as a Statement of SEN).
+An EHC plan brings your child’s education, health and social care needs into a single, legal document.
 More information about this process forms part of Tameside’s Local Offer www.tameside.gov.uk/localoffer/professionals.

 Quality first teaching